Zilliqa/dev-portal-old/docs/staking-ssn-operations.md

 | 50,000 testnet $ZIL | For depositing stake |
 | 5,000 testnet $ZIL  | For gas fees |

-Also, if you need a amount of testnet $ZIL from time to time, you can go to our [Testnet Faceut](https://dev-wallet.zilliqa.com/faucet) to request for it.
+Also, if you need a small amount of testnet $ZIL from time to time, you can go to our [Testnet Faceut](https://dev-wallet.zilliqa.com/faucet) to request for it.

 # Introduction to staked seed node smart contract